sevenbitscience/sevenbitscience.github.io/_posts/hobby_programming/2025-06-18-detecting-cars-from-traffic-cameras.md

 I used `argparse` to add command line arguments to make the program easy to use.
 I had noticed that the URL's for the VDOT camera feeds seemed to follow a consistent format, so I created command line args so a user can decide which camera to use.

+The files for this version of the program can be found [in this github repository](https://github.com/sevenbitscience/traffic_cameras)

 Diving back into HLS for a second, there was another detail I wanted to flesh out.
 It looked like the client first requests a `playlist.m3u8` file which links to a chunklist file.
 The chunklist files had a long number in their title, which looked like it could be some unique identifier that I was worried may change over time.